elza02/PDFQuest/README.md

 ## Usage

-Once executed, the system will tokenize the content of the provided PDF file, generate embeddings using the Hugging Face model, and store them in FAISS.
-The RAG system will then utilize LLaMA 3 through the GROQ API to answer queries based on the content of the PDF.
+Once executed, the system will first convert the content of the provided PDF file to plain text, as Hugging Face embedding models accept only plain text.
+Next, it will tokenize the plain text, divide it into chunks, and generate embeddings using the Hugging Face model.
+These embeddings will then be stored in FAISS.
+Finally, the RAG system will utilize LLaMA 3 through the GROQ API to answer queries based on the content of the PDF.

 ## Contributing